Banasri007/PL1-Migration/README.md

-# PL/I to .NET Transaction Demo
+# PL/I to .NET Transaction

 This is a small ASP.NET Core MVC app that simulates a three-screen PL/I/CICS customer maintenance transaction.